-According to Section 7 of the Radiation Protection Ordinance (StrlSchV) [1A-8], a licence is required for the handling of radioactive substances in radioactive waste management facilities, depending on the nature of the facility.
-In contrast to spent fuel management facilities as described in the remarks on Article 6 of this Convention, this licensing procedure is not regulated by the Nuclear Licensing Procedures Ordinance (AtVfV) [1A-10].
+For the other facilities for radioactive waste management, only the handling of radioactive substances requires a licence according to Section 7 of the Radiation Protection Ordinance (StrlSchV) [1A-8], depending on the nature of the facility.
+In contrast to the facilities mentioned above, this licensing procedure is not regulated by the Nuclear Licensing Procedures Ordinance (AtVfV) [1A-10], but is carried out by the competent licensing authority of each Federal State as described in the following.